• North America

 Form W9 is an IRS form a vendor submits with a taxpayer identification number (TIN) and contact information to businesses that pay them.
 Payers use signed W9 forms to file information returns, including Form 1099-MISC and 1099-NEC by vendor name, reporting amounts of at least $600 paid to specific types of vendors during the calendar year, backup withholding, and FATCA status.

-Vendors or suppliers use Forms 1099-MISC and 1099-NEC they receive to file their federal and state income tax returns for the applicable tax year.
+Vendors or suppliers use Forms 1099-MISC and 1099-NEC they receive to file their federal and any required state income tax returns for the applicable tax year.

 Do Businesses Need a W9 From All Vendors?